Xeway/ERC/README.md

 Alice for her part has to allow the spending of **10 DAI** by calling `approve(address spender, uint256 amount)` on the DAI's contract, with as parameters the contract's address (`spender`) and for `amount`: **10000000000000000000**.
 Then, she can execute `buy` on the contract in order to buy all the options.

-We're on the 15th of July, and Alice wants to exercise her options because 1 LINK is traded at only 10 USC!
+We're on the 15th of July, and Alice wants to exercise her options because 1 LINK is traded at only 10 USDC!
 To exercise she has to approve the transferring of **8 LINK** tokens and call `exercise` on the contract.
 Bob receives 8 LINK tokens, and Alice 200 USDC (8 LINK \* 25 USDC).
 She just made a profit of 200 - 8\*10 = 120 USDC!

 #### Retrieve collateral